mercadolibre/css-style-guide/README.md

 - *Avoid ID selectors* as much as you can.

-Declarations defined for an ID selector can't be reused.
+⋅⋅⋅Declarations defined for an ID selector can't be reused.